 2002).

-Douceur (2002) proved that this problem cannot be solved without a logically central control of the the creation of identities.
+Douceur (2002) proved that this problem cannot be solved without a logically central control of the creation of identities.
 This means that we can not handle identity creation by letting the people who are already in the network vouch for other identities, i.e. to build a network of trust.
 The Sybil attack itself aims at compromising a considerable portion of the identities, and thus, the more identities the attacker gains, the more new identities it can create and vouch for.
 To prevent this kind of behaviour we rather need something like the national identification systems present in most countries, where the state has ensured a one-to-one correspondence between identities and physical persons.
 Fortunately, there are techniques that can mitigate the effects of the Sybil attack without forcing us to use such a centralized identity system.
 We will return to these where relevant in the text.

 1.2 Outline